multitudes/42-C-for-Embedded-systems/README.md

 ## Question 3
 What is the purpose of the preprocessor directive #error?

-# Infinite loops
+# Infinite loops

 ## Question 4
-Innite loops often arise in embedded systems.
-How does one code an innite loop in C?
+Infinite loops often arise in embedded systems.
+How does one code an infinite loop in C?

 ## Question 5
 Using the variable a, write down denitions for the following:
 a) An integer
 b) A pointer to an integer
 c) A pointer to a pointer to an integer
 d) An array of ten integers
 e) An array of ten pointers to integers
 f) A pointer to an array of ten integers
 g) A pointer to a function that takes an integer as an argument and returns an integer
 h) An array of ten pointers to functions that take an integer argument and return an integer

 ## Question 6
 What are the uses of the keyword static?

 ## Question 7
 What does the keyword const mean?

 ## Question 7.1
-What do the following incomplete2 declarations mean?
+What do the following incomplete declarations mean?
 ```C
 const int a ;
 int const a ;